They Look Like People

-They Look Like People is a 2015 independent psychological horror film shot, edited, written, produced and directed by Perry Blackshear.
-It was his feature film directorial debut.
-It premiered on January 25, 2015, at the Slamdance Film Festival, where it won a special jury award.
-It stars MacLeod Andrews as a man who believes humanity is being secretly taken over by evil creatures.
+They Look Like People is a 2015 American independent psychological horror film written and directed by Perry Blackshear in his feature directorial debut.
+It stars MacLeod Andrews, Evan Dumouchel and Margaret Ying Drake.
+Andrews plays Wyatt, a troubled man who becomes convinced that people around him are actually malevolent creatures and struggles to determine whether the threat is real.

+The film had its world premiere at the 2015 Slamdance Film Festival.
+It received a Jury Honorable Mention for Narrative Feature at the festival.

 Plot

-Close friends Wyatt and Christian, who have drifted apart, reunite in New York City, where Christian invites Wyatt to stay at his apartment.
-Wyatt has withdrawn into himself, having recently broken up with his fiancée, while Christian, who's also broken up with his fiancée, attempts to counter his insecurities with bodybuilding and aggressive machismo.
-As the two old friends bond, Christian invites Wyatt along on the date he has with his supervisor, Mara, calling ahead and asking Mara to invite her friend.
+Close friends Wyatt and Christian, who have drifted apart, reunite in NYC, where Christian invites Wyatt to stay at his apartment.
+Wyatt has withdrawn into himself after breaking up with his fiancée, while Christian, also broken up with his fiancée, attempts to counter his insecurities with bodybuilding and aggressive machismo.
+As the two old friends bond, Christian invites Wyatt along on the date he has with his supervisor, Mara, and calls ahead to ask her to invite her friend.

 Wyatt and Christian arrive to find that Mara's friend Sandy has fallen and injured herself.
 Wyatt examines Sandy and recommends she go to the hospital.
 Wyatt, Christian, and Mara spend the evening in the waiting room until Sandy's release, and Mara gratefully thanks Christian for staying.
 As Mara walks Christian to the subway, he fails to take the initiative to kiss her goodnight.
 Wyatt reassures Christian that Mara is probably still interested in him despite the end of the evening.
 After Christian falls asleep, Wyatt receives an anonymous phone call, where a muddled voice tells him he only has time to save himself, and he must leave the city and prepare for demonic invasion.

-Wyatt confers with a psychiatrist about his fears of psychosis, but cuts the session short when he becomes convinced the psychiatrist himself is possessed by demons.
+Wyatt confers with a psychiatrist about his fears of psychosis, but cuts the session short when he becomes convinced demons possess the psychiatrist himself.

 Mara and Christian continue seeing each other.
 Wyatt receives subsequent phone calls, this time in Mara's voice, alerting him to ominous signs of the apocalypse and the demons' nature, specifically how they infect humans.
 Wyatt stockpiles weapons in Christian's cellar and alternately contemplates both suicide and the murder of passersby he believes possessed.